eladtpro/api-management-ai-policies/README.md

 > **Important**: Backends in lower priority groups will only be used when all backends in higher priority groups are unavailable because circuit breaker rules are tripped.
 >
 ![circuit-breaker](/readme/diagram-circuit-breaker.png)
 Diagram 2: API Managment with circuit breaker in action.

+---
-In the following section I will guide you through circuit breaker deployment with API Managment and Open AI
+In the following section I will guide you through circuit breaker deployment with API Managment and Open AI services. you can use the same solution with native OpenAI service.

 ## Prerequisites
 * If you don't have an [Azure subscription](https://learn.microsoft.com/en-us/azure/guides/developer/azure-developer-guide#understanding-accounts-subscriptions-and-billing), create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.